AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     :ref:`External State Abstraction` should have specified the correct :ref:`Properties of Volatile Variables` corresponding to their usage.

+* Aliases between objects annotated with an address clause whose expression is not a reference to the Address attribute on a part of a standalone object or constant are ignored by GNATprove.
+Reviews are necessary to ensure that:

+  * Other objects visible from SPARK code which might be affected by a modification of such a variable have the ``Asynchronous_Writers`` volatile property set to True.

+  * The objects themselves are annotated with the ``Asynchronous_Writers`` volatile property if they can be affected by the modification of another object.

+  GNATprove might issue warnings to alert the user about possible unsoundness in this case.

 * The use of instances of ``Unchecked_Conversion`` and address clauses should not violate the data initialization and the non-aliasing policies of SPARK.
 See section :ref:`Data Validity` for cases where GNATprove issues a